cathieyun/bfv12/README.md

 let std_dev = 3.2;  // Standard deviation for generating the error
 let degree = 4;     // Degree of polynomials used for encoding and encrypting messages let rlk_base = (q as f64).log2() as i64; // The base for decomposition during relinearization

-// Generate a seeded RNG.
-Any Rng that imlements RngCore + CryptoRng can be used. let mut rng = rand::rngs::StdRng::seed_from_u64(18);

 // Generate secret, public, and relinearization keys using the given parameters let secret_key = SecretKey::generate(degree, &mut rng);